-When it comes to CLS, the major issue with third-party fonts is that before any given font is loaded, a browser will display a system font instead.
-Once loaded, the third-party font may take more screen real estate, thus causing a layout shift and leading to a poor CLS score.
+When it comes to Cumulative Layout Shift, the major issue with third-party fonts is that before any given font is loaded, a browser will display a system font instead.
+Once loaded, the third-party font may take more screen real estate, thus affecting the visual stability of a page, causing a layout shift and leading to a poor CLS score.

 Before Core Web Vitals became a thing, we had many different fonts on a single page.

 Sometimes, these fonts were not even used but were still loaded.
 Like on the screenshot below.

 The Roboto font was used exclusively in the pop-up tooltip, which was not visible on mobile devices but at the same time the font was still loaded.

 We also used a lot of external fonts, like Google Fonts, which were stored outside our server.